At a glance

 From 17 years & 9 months to 28 years & 11 months

-72 UCAS points and 35 ALIS points at GCSE (including minimum grade C in English Language, Maths and a Science or Foreign Language).
+72 UCAS points and 35 ALIS points at GCSE, or equivalent qualifications, (including minimum grade C in English Language, Maths and a Science or Foreign Language).

 Graduates should ideally hold a technically focussed degree; including engineering, maths, science or computer systems.
 This list is not exhaustive and many others would be considered.
 Non-graduates must be prepared to study for an In-Service Degree in a technical subject.